Quantum-Accelerators/quacc/docs/user/recipes/modifications.md

   B --> F(Slab Relax) --> J(Slab Static) --> K[Output];
 ```

-In this example, we will run a pre-made workflow that generates a set of slabs from a bulk structure and then runs a structure relaxation and static calculation on each slab: [quacc.recipes.etm.slabs.bulk_to-slabs_flow][].
+In this example, we will run a pre-made workflow that generates a set of slabs from a bulk structure and then runs a structure relaxation and static calculation on each slab: [quacc.recipes.emt.slabs.bulk_to_slabs_flow][].
 We will specifically highlight an example where we want to override the default parameters of one step in the recipe, in this case to tighten the force tolerance for the slab relaxation step.

 !!!
 Tip